 In

-practical applications, reasonable magnesite-chromium bricks should be
+practical applications, reasonable magnesite-chrome bricks should be

 configured according to the structure of the furnace and the working